 The best place to start your planning is on the Banff Lake Louise website.
 You’ll find four seasons of things to do all year long on the site, so start planning early!

-Looking for a place to stay?
-The Moose Hotel and Suites is a gorgeous mountain location just 15 minutes from the Banff National Park Gates and the perfect spot for a relaxing getaway.
+Don’t worry about where to stay in Banff.
+The Moose Hotel and Suites is a gorgeous 4-star hotel just 15 minutes from the Banff National Park Gates and the perfect spot for a relaxing getaway.

 This was the hotel Rocky Mountaineer included in my trip, so I had a feeling it would be fantastic.
 The central location makes it so easy to walk around town for dining, shopping, and other activities.

-When you arrive at the Moose Hotel and Suites you will immediately notice the warm, inviting decor.
+When you arrive at the Moose Hotel and Suites in downtown Banff, you will immediately notice the warm, inviting decor.
 The theme of mountain elegance really suits this property.

 The Moose Hotel and Suites includes all of the typical hotel amenities, and with more than 170 guest rooms there is sure to be something to suit the needs of every traveler.